sashach/test_task/README.md

 To make the project and run all tests:
 ./make

-Please do not commit resolved task here, send it by mail in archive.
+Please do not commit resolved task here, send it to chebotarsky (at) gmail . com in archive.

 ======================================